 Kawasaki disease is a form of vasculitis, or blood vessel inflammation, that primarily affects children.
 Learn more about this condition.

 Rheumatic fever is a complicated, involved disease that affects the joints, skin, heart, blood vessels and brain that may develop after an infection with streptococcus bacteria.
 Learn more about this condition.

 There are two forms of scleroderma: localized scleroderma and systemic sclerosis.
 Localized scleroderma may involve patches of the skin on the trunk, arms, legs or head.
 Systemic sclerosis is a chronic, degenerative disease that affects the joints, skin, and internal organs.
 Learn more about these conditions.

-Psoriatic arthritis is a form of arthritis associated with psoriasis, a chronic skin and nail disease characterized by red, scaly rashes and thick, pitted fingernails.
+Psoriatic arthritis is a rare form of arthritis or joint inflammation that affects both skin and joints.
 Learn more about this condition.

 There are two forms of scleroderma: localized and systemic.